Inspiration

 Day 4: Gaustatoppen

-After a slow morning, we set off towards Gaustatoppen on day 4 of our South Norway trip.
+After a slow morning, we set off towards Gaustatoppen on day 4 of our south Norway trip.

 Our timing wasn’t great as it turned out an extreme triathlon race was going on – with the finish line at the summit of Gaustatoppen.